-The dome lamp controls are in the overhead console.
+There are dome lamps in the overhead console and the headliner.

-To operate, press the following buttons:
+To change the dome lamp settings, press the following:

-OFF: Press to turn off the dome lamps when a door is open.
+- Press and hold any of the overhead console lens to turn all dome lamps on. - Press and hold any of the overhead consoles lens again to turn all dome lamps off. - Press OFF to turn off the dome lamps when a door is open.
 An indicator light on the button will turn on when the dome lamp override is activated.

 Press OFF again to deactivate this feature and the indicator light will turn off.
-The dome lamps will come on when any door is opened, on the remote key is pressed, or when the ignition is switched off.
+The dome lamps will come on when any door is opened, the unlock button on the remote key is pressed, or when the ignition is switched off.